How I Became an Artist

 Last, but not least, use lost or blended edges to avoid the "cut and pasted" look of figures in a landscape.
 People,

-animals or other creatures should be intergrated into the background by merging parts of the bodies into the paint of
+animals or other creatures should be integrated into the background by merging parts of the bodies into the paint of

 their surroundings.
 This is most usually accomplished by blending the color of the figure with the shadow on the